Last Updated on December 10, 2024

 What Is the L-1B Visa?

-What Is L-1B Visa Specialized Knowledge?
+What Does L-1B Visa Specialized Knowledge Mean?

-Specialized knowledge means either special knowledge possessed by an individual of the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets, or an advanced level of knowledge or expertise in the organization’s processes and procedures (See 8 CFR 214.2(l)(1)(ii)(D)).
+Specialized knowledge means either special knowledge possessed by an individual of the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets or an advanced level of knowledge or expertise in the organization’s processes and procedures (See 8 CFR 214.2(l)(1)(ii)(D)).

 If the employee’s reason for working in the U.S. is to open a new office, the following conditions must be met:

-• The employer has secured a sufficient physical location to house the new office
+- The employer has secured a sufficient physical location to house the new office

 How Long Does the L-1B Last?